james-priest/tm-react-fundamentals/docs/react-fundamentals.md

 [![Unidirectional data flow](./assets/images/6-small.jpg)](./assets/images/6.jpg)

 As the state updates, the UI is going to update as well.
-All we really need to do is worry about manageing state in our app for the UI to update according to that state.
+All we really need to do is worry about managing state in our app for the UI to update according to that state.

 ### 1.4 Explicit Mutations
 [![Explicit mutations](./assets/images/7-small.jpg)](./assets/images/7.jpg)